 About the Season

-The three videos below outline what you need to know for getting your team started, working with your students on the robot game, and finally what to expect at the tournament.
+The two videos below outline what you need to know for getting your team started, working with your students on the robot game, and finally what to expect at the tournament.
 For more specific details on the season, check out the FIRST LEGO League Challenge navigation links on the left.

 See the steps below on how to get started with your team this season!
 This year’s theme is centered around exploring the activities we can do in different spaces for play and how we can ensure that our games and activities are fun and accessible for everyone involved.
 Our FIRST Core Values will explain HOW we do everything and help them learn what fun it is sharing and working with other people.